5 ways to reduce server running costs

 Cloud Storage

-EBS (standard SSD)S3 (standard)
+EBS (Standard SSD)S3 (Standard)

-Standard disksCloud Storage
+Standard diskCloud Storage

-Managed Disks (standard SSD)Blob Storage (standard storage)
+Managed Disks (Standard SSD)Blob Storage (Standard storage)

 3. Review the server configuration